-In this paper we propose an algorithm to reconstruct strategies out of the observed sequence of play in repeated games.
+In this paper, we propose an algorithm to reconstruct strategies out of the observed sequence of play in repeated games.
 The algorithm also accounts for the possibility of measurement and decision making errors, stays agnostic about equilibrium restrictions, and requires only minimal ex ante assumptions.
 No limited strategy set needs to be assumed.

-We show that players use strategies of memory one in experiments, that players do use non-obvious strategies in many games (e.g. Tease-for-tat), and confirm that Australian gas stations learn to collude using day of the week as coordination device.
+We show that players use strategies of memory one in experiments, that players do use non-obvious strategies in many games (e.g. Tease-for-tat), and confirm that Australian gas stations learn to collude using the day of the week as coordination device.